 Wellbutrin (bupropion) is an antidepressant medication.
 Taking a very high dose of Wellbutrin alone or in combination with other drugs can have toxic effects.

-The standard dose of Wellbutrin is 150‒300 mg daily for adults.
-Taking a higher dose of Wellbutrin than prescribed, or misusing it, can risk negative side effects, including overdose.
+The standard dosage of Wellbutrin is 150‒300 milligrams (mg) daily for adults.
+Taking a higher dose of Wellbutrin than prescribed, or misusing it, can cause negative side effects, including overdose.

 Determining The Lethal Dose Of Wellbutrin